Fetch a quote collection

 ```

 The response schema is identical to the `POST` response.
-Check each quote's `quoteStatus` before proceeding; any quotes in the collection may have expired since they were created.
+Check the quote's `quoteStatus` before proceeding; the quote may have expired since it was created.

 Use this endpoint to retrieve a specific quote by ID.